 Slip Risk in Restaurants

-Another cause of slips in the workplace, which many businesses fail to address, is a poorly structured floor.
-Consequently, this means that even with efficient cleaning, the risk of slipping cannot be lowered.
-In case of such a problem it is good practice to frequently measure the dynamic coefficient of friction.
-This can be done by using a skid resistance tester, as this product gives an indication of how slippery a floor is.
-If the instrument indicates that the surface is slippery, it would then be necessary to replace the flooring with a high traction material.
-However, this does not eradicate the need for good cleaning practise and it is also beneficial to make sure that all employees wear slip resistant soles and low heels.
+Another cause of slips which many businesses fail to address is a poorly specified floor.
+In this scenario, the risk of slipping cannot be easily lowered - even with an effective cleaning regime.
+It is good practice to assess the slip resistance of a surface at regular intervals.
+This can be done by using a skid resistance tester, which gives an indication of how slippery a floor is.
+If the instrument indicates that the surface is slippery, it may be necessary to replace the flooring with a more suitable material or treat it in some way.
+This does not dispense with the need for good cleaning practice, nor the requirement that employees in high-risk areas wear slip resistant soles and low heels.